Tom Murphy Player Props: Mariners vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.
+- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks have a 4.69 team ERA that ranks 25th across all MLB pitching staffs.
+- The Diamondbacks' 4.70 team ERA ranks 26th among all league pitching staffs.

-- The Diamondbacks rank 22nd in baseball in home runs given up (128 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 22nd in baseball in home runs allowed (128 total, 1.2 per game).

-- Henry (5-3) takes the mound for the Diamondbacks in his 16th start of the season.
-He's put together a 4.01 ERA in 83 2/3 innings pitched, with 58 strikeouts.
+- Pfaadt (0-4 with an 8.81 ERA and 27 strikeouts in 31 2/3 innings pitched) gets the start for the Diamondbacks, his eighth of the season.

-- In his most recent time out on Friday against the Cincinnati Reds, the left-hander tossed 4 1/3 innings, giving up three earned runs while surrendering four hits.
+- In his most recent time out on Saturday, July 22, the righty tossed six innings against the Cincinnati Reds, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.